Dear friends,

 I'm lucky to remember this — but my mother made sure.
 In later years, when Mrs. Hamer was mentioned on TV, my mother would ask, "Do you remember her, Philippa?
 She's the woman who used to call Mama (my grandmother) 'Mama Janie.'"
 I am so proud that Mrs. Hamer was fond of my grandmother.
 On her "Songs my Mother taught Me" Mrs. Hamer sings a refrain, "Go to sleep-y little ba-a-aby."
 My grandmother put me to bed with that same melody.
 I've not heard it anywhere except on that tape and from my grandmother's lips.

-Heather Booth and Mrs. Hamer in Ruleville MS 1964
+Heather Booth and Mrs. Hamer in Ruleville MS 1964 |

-Ms. Hamer had a moral center to her that not only guided her actions, but gave greater moral clarity to many of those around her.
+Ms. Hamer had a moral center to her that not only guided her

+When I arrived in Mississippi, our first stop was in Ruleville with Ms. Hamer.
+She gave a sense of her moral vision at every level of her life.
 Certainly it was in the visible public impact--speaking at mass meetings, churches, MFDP gatherings or at the Democratic Convention.
 But it was also in the daily aspects of life--how she treated the volunteers, her neighbors, the other people in her life.
 While I was a very young volunteer, and so inexperienced in the reality of Mississippi, she treated me and the other volunteers on an equal footing — neither above nor below her in respect.
 And by doing so, modeled how we each can treat each other.
 And showed us how to center ourselves in morality to do the right thing.
+(Thanks for collecting these comments.
+Though I did not know Ms. Hamer for very long, she left a lasting and very important impression on me that has helped to guide my actions ever since.) |

 This conversation is so good that I have to tell a little story about Mrs. Hamer.
 Carl and Ann Braden had just made a tour of Mississippi including Ruleville where Mrs. Hamer lived, doing workshops on first amendment rights.
 After they left a Jackson Newspaper had printed an article that said Ann and Carl were communists and were down in Mississippi teaching us poor weak Negros how to be comminists.
 Now most of us in Mississippi knew nothing about communism and some of us hadn't even heard the word.
 At a mass meeting in Ruleville shortly after the article Mrs. Hamer stood up and said, "the newspaper said Ann and Carl are communist and were teaching us how to be communist, well I don't know what communism is but I know white folk don't like it so it must be good".